SHAIKHSHAHI/Superstore-Business-Analytics/README.md

 📈 Growth:
 - Customer growth in East, Central, West
 ```
+### 🚚 Shipping Mode Analysis

-- Standard Class ship mode was used the most by the business.
+‘Standard Class’ is the most frequently used ship mode by the business.

-- Unfortunately, it also caused the highest average delivery delays.
+However, it also has the highest average delivery delay, which may impact customer satisfaction.

-- Other ship modes caused fewer delays, even though they were used less frequently.
+📌 Action Point: Investigate and improve logistics for Standard Class to reduce delays.

+### 🗺️ Business Spread Across Regions & Categories

+🏙️ Region-wise State Count

-- The Central and East regions have the highest number of states covered by the business.
+Central and East regions have the highest number of states covered.

+Indicates that the business has tried to expand widely across these areas.

+### 👥 Customer Count by Region

-- However, the West region had the highest number of customers over the 4-year period.
+Despite fewer states, the West region has the highest customer count over 4 years.

-- The South region had the lowest number of customers and may need more attention.
+South region has the lowest customer engagement.

+East and Central regions also show good customer numbers, with East slightly leading.

-- There is a positive growth trend in customer count across East, Central, and West regions.
+✅ Positive Trend: There's consistent growth in customers in East, Central, and West regions.

-- The number of sub-categories is different for each product category, showing product variety.

-- This analysis helps understand how the business is expanding in regions and how well shipping is performing.

-import pandas as pd
-import numpy as np
+### 📦 Product Category Spread

+Count of Sub-Categories within each Product Category shows the diversity in offerings.

+Helps understand how broad the product catalog is under each category.

+🔍 Key Takeaways

+⚠️ Standard Class delays should be addressed to maintain service quality.

+🧭 South region needs focused marketing or service improvements to boost customer base.

+📊 East region is performing well in terms of both state presence and customer base — shows potential for further growth.

+🛒 Expanding product diversity under well-performing categories can support business growth.

 # 9.🎯 RFM-Based Customer Behavior Analysis
 ```python
 # 1. Calculate total spending per customer